-Fruit flies are about $\frac{1}{8}$ " (3 mm) in length, while other indoor pest flies range from $\frac{1}{8}$ " to $\frac{5}{8}$ " (3-16 mm) in length.
+Fruit flies are about 1/8" (3 mm) in length, while other indoor pest flies range from 1/8" to 5/8" (3-16 mm) in length.
 Indoor flies are primarily considered nuisance pests but they have the ability to mechanically vector human pathogens.
 Since the larvae of many species develop in soft, rotting organic material, a large population of flies can indicate poor sanitation.
 Mosquitoes, though often present in an apartment, do not reproduce unless there is standing water.
 Biting flies, such as horse and deer flies, are outdoor pests seldom encountered in an apartment.

-- Exclusion Sealing doors and installing window screens that fit prevent flies from entering an apartment.
-Small seasonal flies can be excluded by keeping windows and doors shut during their peak activity. - Sanitation A large number of flies in an apartment indicates poor sanitation.
+- Exclusion: Sealing doors and installing window screens that fit prevent flies from entering an apartment.
+Small seasonal flies can be excluded by keeping windows and doors shut during their peak activity. - Sanitation: A large number of flies in an apartment indicates poor sanitation.
 If there is garbage containing food, it must be removed from the apartment immediately.
 Garbage cans should have lids and be cleaned often by the residents.
-Dumpsters should be located away from the apartments and emptied frequently.
-Fruit flies breed in fruit left out on counters, so old fruit should be discarded and fresh fruit stored in the refrigerator.
+Dumpsters are located away from the apartments and emptied frequently.
+Fruit flies breed in fruit left out on counters, so old fruit is discarded and fresh fruit is stored in the refrigerator.
 Drain flies can infest an apartment if the drains are clogged with hair or standing water is left in sinks.
-Drains should be cleaned if there is drain fly activity.
-Removing odors in an apartment makes it less attractive to flies. - Miscellaneous Flies can be killed by the residents with flyswatters.
+Drains are cleaned if there is drain-fly activity.
+Removing odors in an apartment makes it less attractive to flies. - Miscellaneous: Flies can be killed by the residents with flyswatters.
 If flies are abundant in an apartment or building, fly traps and fly paper can be used.